praveenshrrma/LAMA-AI-Chatbot-App/README.md

 - **Chat History**:
   - All user conversations are stored in **MongoDB**, allowing users to access their past interactions with the AI.

-- **Deployment**:
-  - The app is deployed on a **VPS** using **PM2** for process management.
-This setup ensures that the app remains running smoothly in production environments.

 ## Optimizations

-- **PM2 Process Management**:
-  - **PM2** ensures the application runs in the background, even after closing the terminal.
-This is essential for production environments, where uptime is critical.
-PM2 also handles automatic restarts in case of crashes.

 - **MongoDB Indexing**:
   - To improve the performance of database queries, particularly for chat history, we have implemented **MongoDB indexing** on frequently queried fields, such as user ID and timestamp.